mathewgomas-alfred/mathewgomas.io/reference_manual/tools/ellipse.rst

 You can change between the corner/corner and center/corner dragging methods as often as you want by holding down or releasing the :kbd:`Ctrl` key, provided you keep the left mouse button pressed.
 With the :kbd:`Ctrl` key pressed, mouse movements will affect all four corners of the bounding rectangle (relative to the center), without the :kbd:`Ctrl` key, the corner opposite to the one you are moving remains still.
 With the :kbd:`Alt` key pressed, all four corners will be affected, but the size stays the same.

+.. versionadded:: 5.0

+If you hold :kbd:`Ctrl` and :kbd:`Alt` keys while drawing, the ellipse will be rotated around the marked corner of the bounding rectangle.
+If used with holding :kbd:`Shift` key, a circle will be rotated around the marked corner.

 Tool Options
 ------------